dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 You can refer to [Import DXF File](./Import.htm#Import-DXF-File) of Import section.

 ### How to create non rectangular pcb outline such as round?
-  You can import a DXF file for board outline, For round board outline, you can use a arc to do that, you need to change to board outline layer. the draw 1 arc like bellow image(need to adjust a bit litter), use this skill, you can use lines and arcs to create any complex board outlines.
+  You can import a DXF file for the board outline.
+For a round board outline, you can use an arc to do that, you just need to change to the board outline layer, then draw 1 arc like in the image below (need to adjust a bit later), you can use lines and arcs to create complex board outlines.

 ![](./images/253_FAQ_ComplexOutline.png)